Little Lord Fauntleroy— Then and Now

 My first introduction to Little Lord Fauntleroy was actually my second inquiry into this masterpiece of children’s literature.
 I was about 8 or 9 when I first saw the famous 1936 movie of Little Lord Fauntleroy (1936), arguably the best-known adaptation of this novel, directed by John Cromwell, starring Freddie Bartholomew (Cedric); C. Aubrey Smith (The Earl); Dolores Costello (Dearest); Henry Stephenson (Mr. Havisham); Guy Kibbee (Mr. Hobbs); Mickey Rooney (Dick).
 I first remember watching this movie when I was a little boy which would have been around 1969 or 70.
 I remember that Little Lord Fauntleroy was a little boy like me, of similar age, who came from impoverished conditions and like me yet arose from poverty.
 But unlike me, his rise was much more meteoric than mine – ascending to the highest heights of England’s aristocracy.

 I remember how utterly good Fauntleroy (or Ceddie) was, how he never complained when he was very poor, nor lorded over others when his rich grandfather, the Earl of Dorincourt made him very rich and through his emissary, Lawyer Havisham, gave the little boy great sums of money as a secret test of his character and judgment.
-Fauntleroy was always the same, always good to others, always like his saintly mother “Dearest” taught him to always be… seeking ways that he could be a blessing to others, always being self-less, not selfish as most other little 7-year-old boys would typically be at his age.
+Fauntleroy was always the same, always good to others, always like his saintly mother “Dearest” taught him to always be — seeking ways that he could be a blessing to others, always being self-less, not selfish as most other little 7-year-old boys would typically be at his age.

 Little Lord Fauntleroy was an Old Soul

-I remember that Lord Fauntleroy had an extra hard upbringing in his young life.
-He was not like other little boys of his times—his father had died when Fauntleroy was very young, but through his DNA, he inherited a kind and transcendental Spirit from his father and mother that shown every day as bright as the sun into the lives of everyone that he met.
-I remember Fauntleroy growing up in a tenement neighborhood with his beloved mother whom he affectionately called “Dearest”.
-Fauntleroy’s upbringing was atypical, for unlike most little boys whose acquaintances were all other little boys of similar age in the neighborhood, Fauntleroy had a few childhood friends.
+Fauntleroy’s upbringing was atypical, for unlike most little boys whose acquaintances were all other little boys of similar age in the neighborhood, Fauntleroy had few childhood friends.
 The majority of his serious friendships were always people 20-40-60 years older than he was.
 Yet not only was Fauntleroy comfortable with these senior relationships, he sought them out, he thrived in them.
-Moreover, the elders who were his friends were utterly delighted at his mature, precocious conversations, his engaging witticisms and manly mannerisms which were always the talk of the neighborhood.
+Moreover, the elders who were his friends were utterly delighted at his mature, precocious nature and conversations; his delightful witticisms and manly mannerisms well above his years which were always the talk of the neighborhood.

 Also, like Little Lord Fauntleroy, I was dressed like him as a little boy of 4 or 5 with the dark blue velvet jacket and short pants (or knickers), the white shirt, blue bowtie and knee socks.
 When my son, Stone Allen Washington was age 3 he took a portrait as Little Lord Fauntleroy pictured below, therefore for over 100 years the attire illustrated in Little Lord Fauntleroy was still in vogue from 1885-2000 when Stone was 3 years old in the picture below—

 Looking at that picture hanging in our living room and carefully studying it unlocked decades of cherished memories, some of which I recited above.
 Other memories that Stone’s Little Lord Fauntleroy picture brought to my remembrance included the fact that like Fauntleroy, I had mostly senior friends all of my life.
-In fact, people my age always seemed like strangers because they didn’t have the aged insights of wisdom and knowledge that I enjoyed, having spent my life hearing stories about how these seniors grew up in Life and instinctively adopting and incorporating those ‘Old Stories’ into my own Life.
+In fact, people my age, my peers always seemed like strangers because they didn’t have the aged insights of wisdom and knowledge that I enjoyed, having spent my life hearing stories about how these seniors grew up in Life and instinctively adopting and incorporating those ‘Old Stories’ into my own Life.
 Likewise, my son Stone following in this tradition has me as his best friend, loves adopting the Old Stories and the Old Ways into his Life even though I am 35 years his senior.
-I guess that makes me, Stone and Little Lord Fauntleroy all Old Souls.
+I guess that makes me, Stone, and Little Lord Fauntleroy all ‘Old Souls’.

 Grandfather Ellis Washington, my Namesake therefore I am my Grandfather’s Son

 Speaking of being an Old Soul, like Little Lord Fauntleroy, who we will learn in our review of this book, exceedingly loved his grandfather, the Earl of Dorincourt.
-I was named after my grandfather, Ellis Washington and though my father (Ivan Washington) and my mother (Joan) divorced when I was very young (18 months) so that I didn’t really ever know my father in a deep and familial way, my grandfather Ellis stepped into my life, visited me from time-to-time, and when I got older my mother told me that he secretly bought me all of the first things I had as a baby and a little child needs in Life—Grandfather Ellis Washington brought me my first baby’s crib, basinet, rocking chair, clothes, toys, bikes, children’s books, everything a little child would need.
-I even have an authentic Lionel Train set he gave me in 1967 or 1968 as a Christmas gift which I have given to Stone to have and to appraise on Ebay for it’s current value.
+I was named after my grandfather, Ellis Washington and though tragically my father (Ivan Washington) and my mother (Joan) divorced when I was very young (18 months) so that I didn’t really ever know my father in a deep and familial way, my grandfather Ellis stepped into my life, visited me from time-to-time, and when I got older my mother told me that he secretly bought me all of the first things I had as a baby and a little child needs in Life—Grandfather Ellis Washington brought me my first baby’s crib, basinet, rocking chair, clothes, toys, bikes, children’s books, everything a little child would need.
+I even have an authentic Lionel Train set he gave me in 1967 or 1968 as a Christmas gift which I have given to Stone to have and to appraise on Ebay for it’s current value which should be significant.

 To this day I remember my dear Grandfather Ellis Washington from time to time popping up over to our home in the East Village neighborhood of Detroit, Michigan (2655 Montclair) back in the 1960s to access how we were growing up, to see how my mother was doing and to always give me and my brother (Mario Lyle Green) and sister (Sonya Ann) some money as a Christmas gift or for my birthday.
 He would reach down in his pocket a pull out a hugest wad of money I had ever seen! (he didn’t like wallets) and count out $60-$40-$20 for each of us which back in the 1960s was a whole lot of money.